FortiManager Best Practices: A Strategic Checklist for Enterprise Security

 Execute a "Policy Check" to identify multiple potential rule conflicts or redundancies before they reach production.
 And then, schedule the final installation to managed FortiGate units during a maintenance window to guarantee zero business disruption.

-Centralised Object Management
+Centralized Object Management

 Maintenance, Resilience, and Lifecycle Strategy

 Strategic resilience requires more than just functional knowledge; it demands a disciplined approach to system health and data integrity.
-To implement fortimanager best practices, please establish a 24-hour backup cycle that replicates the entire database to both local storage and an encrypted repository.
+To implement FortiManager best practices, please establish a 24-hour backup cycle that replicates the entire database to both local storage and an encrypted repository.
 This redundancy protects your configuration history against site-wide failures or hardware corruption.
-For teams with more then 3 administrators, we suggest enabling ‘Workspace Mode’ to facilitate lockable sessions.
-This prevents configuration conflicts that often lead to increased deployment errors within unmanaged enterprise environments.
+For teams with more than three administrators, enabling Workspace Mode is recommended to facilitate lockable sessions.
+This prevents configuration conflicts that often lead to deployment errors in unmanaged enterprise environments.

 Recovery Planning